-In addition, access to /dev/net/tun will be required if you want to use Host Interface Networking, which is described in detail in chapter 6.5, Host Interface Networking, page 81.
+In addition, access to /dev/net/tun will be required if you want to use Host Interface Networking, which is described in detail in chapter 6.5, Bridged networking, page 85.

 VirtualBox is available in a number of package formats native to various common Linux distributions (see chapter 1.4, Supported host operating systems, page 14 for details).
 In addition, there is an alternative generic installer (.run) which should work on most Linux distributions.